 Ensure that mentoring programmes are structured Many organisations encourage mentorship without any structure.
 This results in interactions that often go nowhere.
 Start building a culture of mentorship by having structured programmes and providing guidance for fruitful mentoring relationships.
 Make it clear that mentoring topics could include discussions about purpose and skills, situational advice and giving and receiving constructive feedback.
 In the initial stages, you might have to hire experts to structure programmes and guides, but once a culture of mentoring takes hold, your people will need only minimal handholding.
 This post was co-written by Communications Strategist, Consultant and Coach, Bharati Jagdish.
 Your corporate communications and human resources department might be regularly putting out announcements on DEI values and initiatives, but if employees don’t embody these values in their day-to-day interactions and business operations, your DEI efforts will most certainly fall flat.
 Most of all, your organisation will fail to leverage the power of DEI and lag behind competitors who’ve done so successfully.

 If you’re still struggling, don’t worry.
 Just get up to speed.
 Many answers lie in behavioural change and communication to be equitable and inclusive in order to truly harness the power of diversity.
 In our last post, we talked about the importance of actively calling out unconscious biases and using inclusive language.
 Here are more tips on truly making DEI work: Walk the talk, engage intentionally to illustrate the value of inclusivity Inclusive language must translate into concrete action.
 Dialogues that allow people from underrepresented groups to share their personal narratives shouldn’t end there.
 Be proactive in addressing the issues they raise and keep all employees informed of the steps you’ve taken to improve things.
 Importantly, insights from dialogues should inform your business decisions.
 For instance, what your introverted employees tell you about their preferences could determine product design for a particular customer base.
 Share how you’ve implemented these valuable insights.
 This shows people that their perspectives matter to the organisation and are positively contributing to the bottom line as well.
 Speaking of introverts, ensure that you engage employees using communication techniques based on their preferred mode of communication.
 Not everyone is comfortable speaking up in a townhall.
 Some might prefer to send their questions electronically or merely fill out a survey.
 Your job is to make sure all channels are open and given equal attention.
 Explain equity-centred policies, encourage empathy To ensure a healthy workplace culture, everyone in the organisation must be on the same page when it comes to policies that support equity.
 Leadership must consistently communicate why certain policies are in place to help underrepresented groups level up.
 Crucially, communication needs to also convey how everyone benefits when DEI is effective.
 As part of this process, co-workers must be encouraged to participate in experiential exercises that allow them to empathise with underrepresented individuals.
 Retention becomes easier with this egalitarian approach.
 Be transparent and accountable Successfully cultivating DEI requires leadership commitment.
 Leaders need to be transparent in terms of acknowledging systemic and unconscious biases, demonstrating empathy and committing to bridging the gaps between where the organisation is now and where it should be in the near future.
 Being transparent on the DEI journey allows leaders to model a learning culture and also demonstrates a willingness to be held accountable.
 Communicate consistently about how DEI is improving crucial aspects of the workplace - culture, mental health, talent attention and retention, business results.
 Go beyond numbers and tell true stories of employee experiences.
 This post was co-written by Communications Strategist, Consultant and Coach, Bharati Jagdish.
-The meaning of NLP is simple.
-It is an epistemology – a model of how we know what we know.
-How do you know that you
+Looking back on my career as an employee I had the pleasure of working with many leaders.
+There were intermittent bad ones no doubt but in the main most were the reason I woke up in the morning to go to work.
+When life as an employee ended, my entrepreneurial skills included sifting for good leaders.
+I knew good leadership from afar and knew that if they bought my services, they would be a pleasure to serve.
+Looking back now as a Neuro Linguistic Programming (NLP) Trainer and business owner for 21 years, I know the traits that make a good leader.
+I attempt to explain these to you but they are by no means exhaustive.
+You could add to my discussion I am sure.

 Self-Growth A good leader has to believe in continuous learning for self, and others working in the team.
 This includes keeping current with the environment and what it calls out for.
 In today’s world, resilience and adaptive capabilities sound out as number one on the list.
 Communication Language verbal and non-verbal can make or break a leader.
 Learning language that is two-way and influencing far outweighs directive language, though in some instances the latter is called for and needed.
 Spiritual Intelligence Far greater than the power of academic excellence comes the ability to inspire, be passionate and purposeful.
 This requires guided expertise to tap into for a leader’s identity is dormant until activated.
 Only once these are achieved is a leader truly able to develop people down the line effectively.
 The need to set up coaching infrastructures, giving managers the skills to coach and individuals the ability to self-manage.
 A client situation comes to mind.
 Using NLP tools and techniques, everyone down the line were given coaching skills in tranches over a period of eight months or so.
 It was striking to see how groups of people motivated themselves to achieve high performance.
 It was like lightning, how people awakened to their own sense of power.
 The leader knew he had done his job, admitting to me that he could finally do his real work of taking the organization where it needed to go.
 He had stopped the flow of people into his office.
 They were armed with applicable tools that heightened their performance and gave them edge over competitors.
 Wasn’t that what every leader should be doing?
 Looking back as a consultant offering organisations’ services, I observed the following traits about leaders who hired me.
 They were;